ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 Memory profiles are best for memory intensive workloads, such as large caching workloads, intensive database applications, or in-memory analytics workloads with 8 GiB of memory for every 1 vCPU of compute.
 The following table shows all Memory profiles available for the IBM Z or LinuxONE (s390x architecture) processors.

-Ensure that you select a secure execution enabled profile (for example, mz2e-2x16) when you enable the **Run your workload with an OS and a profile protected by Secure Execution** toggle (to activate support for secure execution images).
-Selecting any profile that is not secure execution enabled will cause the deployment of the virtual instance to fail.
+Make sure that you select a secure execution-enabled profile (for example, mz2e-2x16) when you enable the **Run your workload with an OS and a profile that is protected by Secure Execution** toggle (to activate support for secure execution images).
+Selecting any profile that is not secure execution-enabled causes the deployment of the virtual instance to fail.

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) | I